srwalter/tpm2-ssh-helper/README.md

  * Allows for the same key to be installed on multiple systems, which would otherwise require issuing multiple hardware keys.
  * The issuing authority can ensure that keys are protected by a password, unlike e.g. normal SSH key files which can be created unprotected.
-(XXX)
  * The key passwords are protected from brute force attack by the TPM.

 Disadvantages: